ibm-cloud-docs/Cloudant/api/design_documents.md

 Design documents with `options.partitioned` set to `true` cannot contain a `rewrites` field.
 {: tip}

-Each rule is a JSON object with 4 fields:
+Each rule is a JSON object with four fields:

 Field    | Description
 ---------|------------
 `from`   | A path relative to `/$DATABASE/_design/doc/_rewrite`, used to match URLs to rewrite rules.
 Path elements that start with a `:` are treated as variables, and match any string that does not contain a `/`.
-A `*` can only appear at the end of the string, and matches any string - including slashes.
+An `*` can appear only at the end of the string, and matches any string - including slashes.
-`method` | The HTTP method that should be matched on.
+`method` | The HTTP method that must be matched.
 `query`  | The query part of the resulting URL.
-This is a JSON object containing the key/value pairs of the query.
+This part is a JSON object that contains the key/value pairs of the query.
 `to`     | The path (relative to `/$DATABASE/_design/doc/` and not including the query part of the URL) that is the result of the rewriting step.
-Variables captured in `from` can be used in `to`. `*` can also be used and contains everything captured by the pattern in `from`.
+Variables that are captured in `from` can be used in `to`.
+An `*` can also be used and contains everything that is captured by the pattern in `from`.

 ### Example JSON describing some rewrite rules